Generic Name: clorazepate (klor AZ e pate)

 liver or kidney disease;

-Some people have thoughts about suicide when taking a medicine like clorazepate.
-Your doctor should check your progress at regular visits.
+Some people have thoughts about suicide while taking clorazepate.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of clorazepate on the baby.